■ Duties and responsibilities:

 Where the patient authorizes the disclosure of records, but your review reveals the records contain sensitive information, you should ask the patient whether they intended for this information to be released.
 Redact any information the patient does not want released, as well as any personal information about other people.
 When sending a redacted record, tell the lawyer that some relevant information has been redacted at the patient’s request or because it contains personal information about third parties.

 In situations where the records are being released without the patient’s consent due to a legal requirement, and there is sensitive information in the records, call the CMPA before disclosing the information.
+Never alter a patient's medical record after a complaint or legal action is initiated, or after receiving a verbal threat or a written letter indicating that legal action may be launched.

 Provide copies